NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 ### Exercise 6: Building tests

-> Use GitHub Copilot for your testing.
+Use GitHub Copilot for your testing.
 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.

-You can leverage GitHub Copilot to run the tests.
-There is a `/tests` command that you can directly run from GitHub Copilot Chat or by selecting the piece of code you want to create tests for and using the GitHub Copilot inline feature.

-After adding the tests, the tests might be integration tests.
-Refactor your code to make it testable by unit tests.
-Push down the integration tests so that you have unit test coverage.
+Create both unit tests and integration tests.

+> If you are using Visual Studio Code, you can try out GitHub Copilot Chat Agent to iterate over the code and test outcomes.

 ### Exercise 7: Create a Dockerfile